xplshn/Britto/README.md

 ## License

-This project is licensed under the 3BSD License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the RABRMS License - see the [LICENSE](LICENSE) file for details.
+A flexible and non-copylefted license.